taraponglab/carcinogen-concensus-model/README.md

 **Division of Pharmaceutical Chemistry, Faculty of Pharmaceutical Sciences, Khon Kaen University, Thailand. (tarasri@kku.ac.th)

-Source codes and dataset is available in this repository.
+Source codes and data set is available in this repository.

 + **A publicly accessible web server for AVP and virus-specific prediction is available at: https://carcinogenicity-predictor.streamlit.app**